koding/kd/src/core/keyboard/README.md

 ### new KDKeyboardListener

-Instantiate a new KDKeyboardMap instance.
+Instantiate a new KDKeyboardListener instance.
 There are no parameters.

 ### l.addComboMap(comboMap[, priority])